 Annuities can provide a guaranteed source of income and, as a result, can bulk up the stability of a retirement income plan.
 With income annuities, that stream of income can start immediately or at some specific point in the future.

 These types of annuities can offer a solution for those nearing or entering retirement needing an income stream.
-Income annuities can also help lessen the effect of withdrawing income from an investment portfolio in a down market.
+The guaranteed income derived from income annuities can also help lessen the effect of withdrawing income from an investment portfolio in a down market.

 Or course, there are trade-offs.
 Because they provide limited or no liquidity, guaranteed-income annuities generally are not the best choice for those who want to be able to tap the underlying funds.